Continue Reading Below

 Here’s what else we know about the Model Y:

-Musk has suggested the Model Y could have Falcon Wing doors – doors that are hinged at the roof rather than on the side – similar to the Model X. Teaser images also indicate it could have a panoramic windshield.
+While there were rumors the Model Y might have Falcon Wing doors – doors that are hinged at the roof rather than on the side – Musk said recently the vehicle will have "normal" doors.
+Teaser images indicate it could have a panoramic windshield.

-There are also rumors the crossover could potentially have a third row of seats.
+There have also been rumors the crossover could potentially have a third row of seats.
+However, Musk said on Sunday that the vehicle would be about 10 percent bigger than the Model 3.

 During a shareholder meeting in June, Musk said the vehicle would not have any leather – and joked it may not even have a steering wheel.